Public health mitigation of COVID-19

+By May 2023, in most countries restrictions had been lifted and everyday life had returned to how it was before the pandemic due to improvement in the pandemic's situation.

 Initial containment measures

 More drastic actions aimed at containing the outbreak were taken in China once the severity of the outbreak became apparent, such as quarantining entire cities or imposing strict travel bans.
 Other countries also adopted a variety of measures aimed at limiting the spread of the virus, including resorting to states of emergency.
 South Korea introduced the mass screening and localised quarantines and issued alerts on the movements of infected individuals.
 Singapore provided financial support for those infected who quarantined themselves and imposed large fines for those who failed to do so.
 Taiwan increased face mask production and penalised hoarding of medical supplies.
 The zero-COVID approach aims to prevent viral transmission, using a number of different measures, including vaccination and non-pharmaceutical interventions such as contact-tracing and quarantine.
 Different combinations of measures are used during the initial containment phase, when the virus is first eliminated from a region, and the sustained containment phase, when the goal is to prevent reestablishment of viral transmission within the community.
 Experts differentiate between zero-COVID, which is an elimination strategy, and mitigation strategies that attempt to lessen the effects of the virus on society, but which still tolerate some level of transmission within the community.
 These initial strategies can be pursued sequentially or simultaneously during the acquired immunity phase through natural and vaccine-induced immunity.